 Carmine and carminic acid are widely used colourants for beverages, table jellies, sugar confectionery, yoghurt, flavoured milks, meat products, flour confectionery, pickles, and sauces.

 Annatto is obtained from the seeds of the annatto bush.
 The seeds provide two colourants, bixin which is oil soluble, and norbixin which is soluble in water.
 Both pigments are carotenoids and may, therefore, be adversely affected by light and oxygen.
-FMC offers a range of bixin and norbixin products, especially formulated for optimal stability and mixed with other colourants to ensure the precise yellow/orange shade required.
+DDW offers a range of bixin and norbixin products, especially formulated for optimal stability and mixed with other colourants to ensure the precise yellow/orange shade required.

 Norbixin has traditionally been the preferred colourant for cheeses, but it is also used in a variety of other applications like breadcrumbs, flour confectionery, dairy products, and ice cream.